karnyadavdev/FontWizard/README.md

 ## Project Status

 I originally built it to be a commercial product, but decided to open-source it.
 Future updates will focus strictly on bug fixes, if any.
+<b>Note: Use Brave browser instead of edge, in edge thin texts defaults to segoe ui ,  i have already fixed this issue but haven't updated it here, raise an issue if u want the next version<b></br>

 ## License